adi1985a/AI-agents-company/README.markdown

     git clone <repository-url>
     cd <repository-directory>
     ```
-    *(Replace `<repository-url>` and `<repository-directory>` with your specific details).*

-2.  **Ensure `gui.py` is Present**:
-    *   Place your `gui.py` file (containing the `run_gui` function and its associated GUI logic) in the root project directory alongside `main.py`.

-3.  **Install GUI Dependencies (if any for `gui.py`)**:
-    *   If `gui.py` uses external libraries not part of standard Python (e.g., PyQt5, Kivy), install them using pip:
+2.  **Install Dependencies** (see above)
+3.  **Run the Application**:
     ```bash
-        # Example if gui.py uses PyQt5
-        # pip install PyQt5
-        ```

-4.  **Run the Application**:
-    Open a terminal or command prompt in the project's root directory and execute:
-    ```bash
     python main.py
     ```

 ## 💡 Usage Guide

-1. Ensure all setup steps, including providing `gui.py` and installing its dependencies, are completed.
-2. Launch the application by running `python main.py` from your terminal.
+1. Launch the application with `python main.py`.
-3.  **Simulation Dynamics**:
-    *   The simulation will initialize with predefined agents (e.g., a boss like Eleanor Wells, and team members such as David Chen, Maria Rodriguez).
-    *   Tasks can be introduced into the system (either programmatically within `main.py` or potentially via a GUI interaction if `gui.py` supports it).
-    *   Tasks are automatically delegated by agents (e.g., the boss) to other agents based on their skill sets.
-    *   Agents "process" tasks, which might involve simulated delays (e.g., random 1-3 seconds as per notes) to mimic work.
-    *   Agents communicate with each other via the message bus to coordinate on tasks, request information, or report progress.
-4.  **GUI Monitoring**:
-    *   The GUI window (launched by `run_gui` from `gui.py`) will display real-time information:
-        *   **Task Board/List**: Shows all tasks with their current statuses (Pending, In Progress, Blocked, Completed, Failed) and priorities.
-        *   **Agent Activity Log**: May show what each agent is currently working on or their status (e.g., Idle, Working, Blocked).
-        *   **Communication Log**: Displays messages exchanged between agents on the communication bus.
+2. Use the GUI to:
+    *   Add new tasks (title, description, priority)
-    *   Observe how tasks are assigned, progress, and how agents collaborate.
+    *   Browse and inspect all agents and their skills
+    *   Track task status and agent activity in real time
+    *   View all agent communication in the Conference Room
+    *   See all results, code, and reports in the Results & Code notebook
+    *   Visualize agent work time and task status with charts
+    *   Save/load the simulation state at any time
+3. All agent actions, communications, and results are visible in the main window.
-5. The simulation runs until explicitly stopped (if such a feature is built into the GUI or `main.py`) or when all tasks are completed, or as defined by the simulation's end conditions.
+4. The simulation runs until stopped or all tasks are completed.

-## 🗂️ File Structure (Expected)
+## 🗂️ File Structure

-*   `main.py`: The main Python script containing the core simulation logic, agent definitions, task management system, communication bus implementation, and the invocation of the GUI.
-*   `gui.py`: (**User-provided or project-included**) The Python module responsible for creating and managing the Graphical User Interface for monitoring the simulation.
+*   `main.py`: Core simulation logic, agent/task management, communication bus, GUI launch
+*   `agents.py`: Agent classes, roles, skills, AI logic (Ollama/OpenAI/heuristics)
+*   `tasks.py`: Task and status definitions
+*   `gui.py`: Modern Tkinter GUI with all-in-one window, charts, logs, and tabs
+*   `storage.py`: State save/load logic
+*   `requirements.txt`: Dependencies
-*   `README.md`: This documentation file.
+*   `README.markdown`: This documentation

-*(No external data files like `.txt` or database files are mentioned for persistence in the provided description, implying an in-memory simulation.)*

 ## 📝 Technical Notes

-*   **`gui.py` Dependency**: The entire visual aspect of the simulation hinges on the `gui.py` module.
-Without a functional `gui.py` providing `run_gui()`, the simulation might run headless or fail to start if `main.py` strictly expects the GUI.
-*   **Simulated Task Processing**: Task completion is currently simulated with random delays.
-In a more advanced version, this could be replaced with actual computational work or integration with external systems.
+*   **All-in-one GUI**: No popups, all information is in the main window for maximum usability.
+*   **Agent AI**: Agents can use local LLMs (Ollama/Qwen3), OpenAI, or built-in logic for task processing and communication.
+*   **Extensible**: Add new agent types, skills, or task types by editing `agents.py` and `tasks.py`.
+*   **Charts**: Real-time Matplotlib charts for agent work time and task status.
-*   **In-Memory Data**: All simulation data (tasks, agent states, messages) is held in memory.
-For persistence across sessions or larger simulations, integrating a database (e.g., SQLite, PostgreSQL) or file-based saving/loading would be necessary.
+*   **In-Memory Data**: All data is in memory; use save/load for persistence.
-*   **`asyncio` for Concurrency**: The use of `asyncio` is key for managing multiple agents, tasks, and communications concurrently without traditional multi-threading complexities, allowing for a responsive simulation.
-*   **Scalability**: The current design's scalability would depend on the efficiency of the `asyncio` event loop, the complexity of agent logic, and the performance of the `gui.py` updates.
+*   **Concurrency**: Uses `asyncio` for agent logic and communication.

 ## 🤝 Contributing

-Contributions to **AI OfficeSim** are highly encouraged!
-If you have ideas for:

-*   Developing a sample `gui.py` implementation using a common library (Tkinter, PyQt, Kivy).
-*   Adding persistent storage for tasks and agent states.
-*   Implementing more complex agent behaviors or AI decision-making.
-*   Expanding the task types or communication protocols.
-*   Adding performance metrics and analysis tools.
+Contributions are welcome!
+Ideas for new agent types, smarter AI, new GUI features, or integrations are encouraged.

 1. Fork the repository.
-2. Create a new branch for your feature (`git checkout -b feature/AdvancedAgentAI`).
+2. Create a new branch for your feature (`git checkout -b feature/YourFeature`).
-3. Make your changes to `main.py`, `gui.py` (if enhancing it), or add new modules.
-4. Commit your changes (`git commit -m 'Feature: Implement advanced agent AI logic'`).
+3. Make your changes and commit (`git commit -m 'Feature: ...'`).
-5. Push to the branch (`git push origin feature/AdvancedAgentAI`).
-6. Open a Pull Request.
+4. Push and open a Pull Request.

-Please ensure your code is well-commented, follows good Python practices (e.g., PEP 8), and includes type hints where appropriate.
+Please follow PEP 8, use type hints, and comment your code.

 ## 📃 License

 This project is licensed under the **MIT License**.
-(If you have a `LICENSE` file in your repository, refer to it: `See the LICENSE file for details.`)
+See the LICENSE file for details.

 ## 📧 Contact

 Project concept by **Adrian Lesniak**.
-For questions, feedback, or issues, please open an issue on the GitHub repository or contact the repository owner.
+For questions, feedback, or issues, please open an issue on GitHub or contact the repository owner.

 ---
 🚀 _Simulating the future of work, one asynchronous task at a time!_